|

 Program and the Short-Term Supervisor Program to address the critical shortage of supervisors in both Customer Services and

 Plant operations.
-USPS:

 ASP training will include training that is now called “Essential Foundation for Supervisors”. eLearning will be part of this training.
 USPS will